stimulusreflex/stimulus_reflex/docs/patterns.md

 ```

 By capturing the **cable-ready:after-morph** event, we can run code after every update from the server.
 In this example, the scroll method on our Chat controller is being called to scroll the content window to the bottom, displaying new messages.

+### Capture jQuery events with DOM event listeners

+Don't hate jQuery: it was a life-saver 12 years ago, and many of its best ideas are now part of the Javascript language.
+However, one of the uglier realities of jQuery in a contemporary context is that it has its' own entirely proprietary system for managing events, and it's not compatible with the now-standard DOM events API.

+Sometimes you still need to be able to interface with legacy components, but you don't want to have to write two event handling systems.

+[jquery-events-to-dom-events](https://www.npmjs.com/package/jquery-events-to-dom-events) is an npm package that lets you easily access and respond to jQuery events.

 ### Access Stimulus controller instances